In this section

 Interstage Home Monitoring Program

-Boosting survival for babies with single-ventricle heart conditions
+Boosting survival for babies with HLHS and single-ventricle heart conditions

 Learning that your baby has been diagnosed with hypoplastic left heart syndrome (HLHS) or any other “single ventricle” heart condition brings new worry and questions for you as a parent.
 The specialists with the Herma Heart Institute’s Interstage Home Monitoring Program, the first of its kind in the nation when introduced in 2000, are here to support you and your baby.
 The Interstage Home Monitoring Program is one of the key reasons nearly all children treated at Children’s Wisconsin for single ventricle heart defects lead long and healthy lives.
 Before 1980, babies born with HLHS did not live to celebrate their first birthdays.
 Today, the Herma Heart Institute has the best published survival rates in the world for treating HLHS.
 In fact, since 2006, survival during the interstage period has been 100 percent for babies involved in our home monitoring program who have undergone a Norwood procedure, the first conducted to correct HLHS.